AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-wilms-tumor-06/README.md

 - define paths

-- download and create the fetal kidney reference: `download-and-create-fetal-kidney-ref.R` in `scripts`
+- download and create the references: `prepare-fetal-references.R` in `scripts`

 - characterize the fetal kidney reference: `00b_characterize_fetal_kidney_reference_Stewart.Rmd` in `notebook_template`

 - loop for each samples:

   - `Seurat workflow`, normalization and clustering: `01_seurat-processing.Rmd` in `notebook_template`

   - `Azimuth` label transfer from the fetal full reference (Cao et al.): `02a_label-transfer_fetal_full_reference_Cao.Rmd` in `notebook_template`

   - `Azimuth` label transfer from the fetal kidney reference (Stewart et al.): `02b_label-transfer_fetal_kidney_reference_Stewart.Rmd` in `notebook_template`

   - Exploration of clustering, label transfers, marker genes and pathways: `03_clustering_exploration.Rmd` in `notebook_template`

 For each sample and each of the step, an html report is generated and accessible in the directory `notebook`.

 ### Justification

 The use of the right reference is crucial.
 It is recommended that the cell types in the reference is representative to the cell types to be annotated in the query.

 Wilms tumors can contain up to three histologies that resemble fetal kidney: blastema, stroma, and epithelia [1-2].